I was supposed to make an endive dish tonight, but I was met with a great surprise. In Mr. Bishops book, Vegetables Every Day

 Misconceptions

 For some reason, for the longest time, I thought that butternut squash was spaghetti squash.
 When the gal at the farmers market told me she had spaghetti squash and then showed me it, I wanted to protest and tell her she was dumb for calling it a spaghetti squash.
 I am so glad I kept my mouth shut (you know the Bible says that 'In the multitude of words there wanteth not sin: but he that refraineth his lips is wise.
 Prov 10:19).
-I looked up spaghetti squash in my produce book and she was the right.
-I have been misinformed all this time.
+I looked up spaghetti squash in my produce book

 Result